rjmackay/rjmackay.github.com/_posts/2014-07-14-remote-working-at-gather.md

 ### Coming back from breakdown

 Chatting at the pub after Gather another good question came from [wombleton](https://twitter.com/wombleton): has anyone experienced broken, failing remote work and resolved it? what happened? how did they bring it back?
 Breakdown is easy to achieve: miscommunication, not including remote workers, silo'd info.
 There's a lot of opportunity for making things difficult in remote work.. but I haven't seen much about how to get things back to workability again if you hit that point.

+** I'm pretty happy to have started discussion.
+Looking forward to doing it again at Gather next year, or elsewhere**